ndbroadbent/ndbroadbent.github.com/_posts/2011-10-19-git-shortcuts-like-youve-never-seen-before.markdown

 and will create or patch your `~/.*.scmbrc` files if any new settings are added.

+# Contributing

+SCM Breeze lives on Github at [https://github.com/ndbroadbent/scm_breeze](https://github.com/ndbroadbent/scm_breeze)

+Please feel free to fork and send pull requests, especially if you would like to build these features for a different SCM.

 ## Enjoy!

-I look forward to your pull requests!
+Look forward to your pull requests!